Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

 - What are the benefits vs. risks?

-- What are the limitations of Radiofrequency Ablation (RFA) of Kidney Tumors?
+- What are the limitations of Radiofrequency and Microwave Ablation of Kidney Tumors?

 What are some common uses of the procedure?

-Radiofrequency ablation is used to treat renal cell carcinoma (kidney tumors).
+Radiofrequency and microwave ablation are used to treat renal cell carcinoma (kidney tumors).

 - have one kidney.